systemd/mkosi/mkosi/resources/man/mkosi.md

 `KernelCommandLine=`, `--kernel-command-line=`
 :   Use the specified kernel command line when building images.

+    If the root or usr partition are created with verity enabled, `roothash=` or `usrhash=` respecitvely are automatically added to the kernel command line and `root=` or `mount.usr=` should not be added.
-    If the value of this setting contains the literals `root=PARTUUID` or `mount.usr=PARTUUID`, these are replaced with the partition UUID of the root or usr partition respectively.
+    Otherwise, if the value of this setting contains the literals `root=PARTUUID` or `mount.usr=PARTUUID`, these are replaced with the partition UUID of the root or usr partition respectively.
 For example, `root=PARTUUID` would be replaced with
     `root=PARTUUID=58c7d0b2-d224-4834-a16f-e036322e88f7` where
     `58c7d0b2-d224-4834-a16f-e036322e88f7` is the partition UUID of the root partition.